yiwan330445/rcc/docs/recipes.md

 ### What next?

 * Your python project is now converted to rcc and should be locally "runnable".
-* Setup Assistant or Workforce Agent in your machine and create Assistant or Robot in Robocorp Control Room, and try to run it from there.
+* Setup Assistant or Worker in your machine and create Assistant or Robot in Robocorp Control Room, and try to run it from there.
 * If your robot is "headless", has all dependencies, and should be runnable in Linux, then you can try to run it in container from Control Room.
 * If your project is python2 project, then consider converting it to python3.